Bipolar II disorder: Signs and symptoms

 Bipolar disorder is characterized by marked swings in mood, activity, and behavior.
-BP-II is characterized by periods of hypomania, which may occur before, after, or independently of a depressive episode.
+BP-II features periods of hypomania, which may occur before, after, or independently of a depressive episode.
+Of the two polarities experienced in BP-II, depression typically predominates.

 Hypomania

 Hypomania is the signature characteristic of BP-II, defined by an experience of elevated mood.
 A patient's mood is typically cheerful, enthusiastic, euphoric, or irritable.
 In addition, they can present with symptoms of inflated self-esteem or grandiosity, decreased need for sleep, talkativeness or pressured speech, flight of ideas or rapid cycling of thoughts, distractibility, increased goal-directed activity, psychomotor agitation, and/or excessive involvement in activities that have a high potential for painful consequences (engaging in unrestrained buying sprees, sexual indiscretions, or foolish business investments.)

 Hypomania is distinct from mania.
 During a typical hypomanic episode, patients may present as upbeat, may show signs of poor judgment or display signs of increased energy despite lack of sleep, but do not meet the full criteria for an acute manic episode.
 Patients may display elevated confidence, but do not express delusional thoughts as in mania.
 They can experience increase in goal-directed activity and creativity, but do not reach the severity of aimlessness and disorganization.
 Speech may be rapid, but interruptible.
 Patients with hypomania never present with psychotic symptoms and do not reach the severity to require psychiatric hospitalization.

 For these reasons, hypomania commonly goes unnoticed.
 Individuals often will only seek treatment during a depressive episode, and their history of hypomania may go undiagnosed.
 Although hypomania may increase functioning, episodes require treatment as they may indicate increasing instability and can precipitate a depressive episode.